 So, if your school is experiencing a downward trend in enrollment, perhaps your school’s tuition, plus all the incentives for second, third and fourth child, as well as discounts for members of the parish or of the church, are indeed posted on your school’s Web site.
 If they are, I’m sure you can rationalize why they’re there: “We want to be transparent about out costs;” “We want to reduce the number of phone calls to our school’s office;” and the list can go on.

 Also note that the only entities that list prices online are geared toward inviting people to buy them online.
 Chances are that parents today will won’t simply see your tuition, and immediately apply for admission.
 They’re going to want to take a tour of your school or at least have some kind of virtual visit or chat.

-Second, when a parent calls because they’ve visited your school’s excellent Web site, has talked with other parents about your school, and has done their research from independent resources available online which highlight your school (including social media as well as news media coverage) and think your school may provide an excellent educational environment for their child, don’t fall into the trap of the above telephone conversation either.
+Further, when a parent calls because they’ve visited your school’s excellent Web site, has talked with other parents about your school, and has done their research from independent resources available online which highlight your school (including social media as well as news media coverage) and think your school may provide an excellent educational environment for their child, don’t fall into the trap of the above telephone conversation either.
 Rather, here’s a sample phone conversation, but it’s also a great in-person conversation: